rbrutherford3/rbrutherford3/README.md

 I am a coding enthusiast who wrote their first program when in elementary school using Q-Basic.
 Since then, I have graduated from Vanderbilt University School of Engineering with an electrical engineering degree.
 After working in the train control industry, I have found myself most enjoying the projects that I received that in anyway involved computer science.
 As a result of this interest, my current goal is to enmesh myself in as many programming opportunities as I can, and make good use of all the resources at my disposal to do so.

-This site is a collection of past projects, published to contain as much relevant information as possible, including source, releases, documentation, and more.
-All projects (except one) use the MIT license, so feel free to edit the source code for your own use.
-There is also a blog for documenting my blunders with technology on the way.

 ## RESUME

 ### PROFILE